isak8748/Compiler1/HOME_EXAM.md

 ```
 Here b will be unreachable as there would otherwise be both a mutable and non-mutable reference to a in a block of code.

 The purpose of the borrow checker is to eliminate data races.
+Rusts borrow checker also guarantees no dangling pointers can exist.
+These are a very common cause of bugs which are simply impossible writing rust code unless it is written in "unsafe".

 ## Overall course goals and learning outcomes.